 Document the controls and steps that must be followed by the organization’s staff to ensure consistent product/service delivery.

-The documented QMS must be followed and internal audits performed to confirm that the QMS is effectively implemented and entrenched.
+The documented QMS must be implemented in the work place and internal audits performed to confirm that the QMS is effectively implemented and entrenched.

-Demonstrate to an accredited independent external certification body that your QMS is meeting the ISO 9001 requirements.
+Demonstrate to an accredited independent external certification body that your QMS is entrenched, functioning effectively and meeting the ISO 9001 requirements.

 Maintain and improve your QMS on an ongoing basis.